rhelmer/umami-mcp-llama/README.md

 - 🤖 **AI-Powered Analysis**: Uses large language models to analyze website analytics data
 - 📊 **Comprehensive Reports**: Generates detailed insights from your Umami analytics
-- 🔄 **Flexible Backends**: Choose between local Ollama, Cloudflare Workers, or Google Gemini.
+- 🔄 **Flexible Backends**: Choose between Google Gemini (default), local Ollama, or Cloudflare Workers
 - 💬 **Interactive Mode**: Chat interface for exploring your analytics data
 - 🚀 **Easy Setup**: Simple installation and configuration process

 ## Prerequisites

 - Python 3.8+
+- Node.js and npm (for Google Gemini CLI)
 - Access to an Umami analytics instance
 - An AI provider:
+  - A Google AI Studio API key for Gemini (recommended - generous free tier), OR
   - Ollama installed locally with a Llama model, OR
-  - A Cloudflare Workers account with AI access, OR
+  - A Cloudflare Workers account with AI access
-  - A Google AI Studio API key for Gemini.

 ## Installation